What is the Hand Weavers Guild of Lincoln?

 Does weaving require a large time commitment?

-Beginning classes are two hours for 8 consecutive Saturdays.
+Beginning classes are three hours for 6 consecutive Saturdays.
 After that, weaving can take as little or as much time as you like.

 No matter how accomplished you become as a weaver there is always something new to explore.